 Depression

-The symptoms of depression can be complex and vary between people.
-The symptoms persist for weeks or months and are bad enough to interfere with your work, social life and family life.
+The symptoms of depression are complex & vary between people.
+They persist for weeks or months & are bad enough to interfere with work, social & family life.

 There are many other symptoms of depression and you're unlikely to have all of those listed on this page.